From £41,9508

 INTERIOR

 Inside, the A5/S5 follows the new design philosophy introduced on the Audi Q6 E-tron and goes all in on screens, which is no improvement: rather than giving a modern, tech-forward feel, it just looks generic.
-The main touchscreen works fairly well, with no usability disasters, but some actual buttons for the climate and infotainment shortcuts would have made a big difference.

 While a colleague was driving, I played with the passenger display, and I still can’t see the point.
 You can add various apps to it, like YouTube and Amazon Music, but it doesn’t do anything that an iPad can’t.
 It doesn’t even have climate controls.

-Space in the back is pretty good for the class – and the boot likewise (445 litres in the saloon and 476 litres in the estate), even if it is a bit smaller than a BMW 3 Series’s.
+Space in the back is pretty good for the class – and the boot likewise (445 litres in the saloon and 476 litres in the estate), even if it is a bit smaller than a BMW 3 Series’.
 That new hybrid system has also taken up all the space under the floor.

 ENGINES & PERFORMANCE